mlcommons/tiny/v0.1/training/anomaly_detection/trained_models/README.md

 The golden models for the anomaly detection `ad01` benchmarks are included in the current folder.
 - `ad01.h5`: the reference model before quantization
-- `ad01_fp32`: the quantized model with FP32 input/output
+- `ad01_fp32`: simple TFLite conversion of the above, without quantization, but with BatchNormalizations folded into FC layers
-- `ad01_int8`: the same quantized model with INT8 input/output
+- `ad01_int8`: the quantized model with INT8 input/output

 The latter can be converted into a C source file using
 ```